faidrapts/randomized-smoothing-adv-sr/README.md

 ## Conclusion
 This work demonstrates that:

-1. Randomized smoothing can be effectively adapted to super-resolution
+1. Randomized smoothing can be effectively adapted to inverse problems, such as super-resolution
 2. Provides certifiable robustness against ℓ₂ attacks
 3. Produces better visual quality than adversarial training
 4. Offers flexible robustness-accuracy trade-off via σ_f